What is depreciation recapture, and how can I avoid it?

 Can I move into my rental property to avoid depreciation recapture?

-There is a limit in that you can’t be taxed more than you make on the property.
+There is a limit in that you can't be taxed more than you make on the property.
+If you sell the property for less than the amount that's been depreciated over the years, you only owe what you get back out of the property.

 The bottom line: Depreciation is a valuable benefit, but you can’t double-dip

-Portrait of Kevin Graham.
+Headshot of Kevin Graham

 Kevin Graham

-Kevin Graham is a Senior Blog Writer for Rocket Companies.
-He specializes in economics, mortgage qualification and personal finance topics.
+Kevin Graham is a Senior Writer for Rocket.
+He specializes in mortgage qualification, economics and personal finance topics.
+Kevin has passed the MLO SAFE exam given to mortgage bankers and takes continuing education courses.
 As someone with cerebral palsy spastic quadriplegia that requires the use of a wheelchair, he also takes on articles around modifying your home for physical challenges and smart home tech.
-Kevin has a BA in Journalism from Oakland University.
-Prior to joining Rocket Mortgage he freelanced for various newspapers in the Metro Detroit area.
+He has a BA in Journalism from Oakland University.